LocalJoost/LocalJoost.github.io/_posts/2024-11-30-CubeBouncer-revisited--setting-up-Mixed-Reality-for-Quest-3-with-MRTK3-and-Unity-6.markdown

 ![](/assets/2024-11-30-CubeBouncer-revisited--setting-up-Mixed-Reality-for-Quest-3-with-MRTK3-and-Unity-6/wireframe.png)

 And although a wireframe material is fine for debugging purposes, it is not what you would like to have for a proper Mixed Reality experience.
-For that, you can use my OcclusionMeshBuildingBlock.
-This is basically a copy of this block, but then with the MeshVolume's material set to MRTK_Occlusion instead of RoomMeshMat
+For that, you can use my OcclusionMeshBuildingBlock, as I wrote before.
+This is basically a copy of RoomMeshBuildingBlock, but then with the MeshVolume's material set to MRTK_Occlusion instead of RoomMeshMat

 ![](/assets/2024-11-30-CubeBouncer-revisited--setting-up-Mixed-Reality-for-Quest-3-with-MRTK3-and-Unity-6/OcclusionMeshBuildingBlock1.png)